lopcode/pellet/README.md

 This project is still in the prototyping phase - give the latest version a try!
 Let me know what you think, and what to focus on next, in [GitHub Discussions](https://github.com/CarrotCodes/Pellet/discussions/categories/feedback) 💬.

-Note that the prototype is built with the latest JVM release at the time of writing - Java 18.
+Note that the prototype is built with the latest JVM LTS release at the time of writing - Java 17.

 Gradle (Kotlin):
 ```